-Each summer term our School Council, consisting of representatives from each class in school, consult with their classmates to discuss what good behaviour looks like and from this a set of school rules - 'Rules Matter' - are agreed.
-They lead two assemblies - the first asking for ideas and once they have worked on the suggestions from children across the whole school they then lead a further assembly outlining a set of agreed rules for the following school year.
+Our School Council, consisting of representatives from each class in school, have consulted with their classmates to discuss what safe behaviour looks like and from this have written a set of school rules - 'Rules Matter'.
 These rules are adopted by the whole school and are known as 'Rules Matter' in line with our British Values statement.
 All members of the school community are expected to follow them.

 These rules are explained fully to the children, are referred to regularly and are displayed in all learning spaces.
-In classrooms photographs displaying what these rules look like in practice help children understand the expectations.